Homotopy finiteness of some DG categories from algebraic geometry: Homotopy theory of DG algebras and DG categories

-If $\cC$ is itself finite cellular, then by definition the DRinfeld DG quotient $\cC/E$ is also finite cellular.
+If $\cC$ is itself finite cell, then by definition the Drinfeld DG quotient $\cC/E$ is also finite cell.

-In general, consider the category $\dgcat_k(1,2)$ of DG categories with fixed set of objects $(X_1,X_2).$ Morphisms in $\dgcat_k(1,2)$ are DG functors which induce identity map on objects.
-Then $\dgcat_k(1,2)$ is again a finitely generated model category, and it is easy to show that the DG category $\cC$ is also homotopically finite in $\dgcat_k(1,2).$ Further, the Drinfeld quotient functor preserves weak equivalences, hence induces a functor
+In general, consider the category $\dgcat_{\mk}(1,2)$ of DG categories with the fixed set of objects $(X_1,X_2).$ Morphisms in $\dgcat_{\mk}(1,2)$ are DG functors which induce the identity map on objects.
+Then $\dgcat_{\mk}(1,2)$ is again a finitely generated model category.
+Indeed, it is equivalent to the undercategory $(\mk\oplus\mk\downarrow\dgalg_{\mk}),$ that is, the category of DG algebras $A$ equipped with a morphism $\mk\oplus\mk\to A.$ It follows from \cite[Theorem 2.7]{Hir} that an undercategory of any finitely generated model category is finitely generated.